bhklab/RLOBICO/README.md

 ## Test

-We use the bibw2992 as test example.
+We use the bibw2992 and an artificial dataset as test examples.